Large classes of permutation polynomials over $\mathbb{F}_{q^2}$: The reduction from to

 In Theorem~\ref{thm_gene}, the problem of determining whether $f(x)$ permutes $\F_{q^2}$ is reduced to that of establishing whether $g(x)$ permutes $S$.
-It follows from~\eqref{S} that $S$ is a coset of the subfield $\F_{q}$, and so $S$ has $q$ elements.
-We need only calculate at most $q$ values ($g(y)$ for $y\in S$) to verify whether $f(x)$ permutes $\F_{q^2}$.
+By~\eqref{S}, $S$ has $q$ elements.
+Thus we need only calculate at most $q$ values ($g(y)$ for $y\in S$) to verify whether $f(x)$ permutes $\F_{q^2}$.
 Hence Theorem~\ref{thm_gene} provides a relatively simple necessary and sufficient condition for $f(x)$ to be a PP of $\F_{q^2}$.

-According to the commutative diagram in the proof of Theorem~\ref{thm_gene}, $g(x)$ induces a mapping from $S$ to $S$.
+According to the commutative diagram in the proof of Theorem~\ref{thm_gene}, the polynomial $g(x)$ induces a mapping from $S$ to $S$.
 Hence $g(x)$ permutes $S$ if and only if $g(x)$ is injective on $S$, which can be used to simplify the proof that $g(x)$ permutes $S$.
-Next, we will give further explanation for Theorem~\ref{thm_gene} by the following lemma.
+We next give further explanation for Theorem~\ref{thm_gene}.